HRading/klipper_canbus_setup/README.md

 First we need to find the UUID of the SB2040
 ```
-cd ~/CanBoot/scripts
+cd ~/katapult/scripts
 python3 flash_can.py -i can0 -q
 ```
-Should give two devices, one is the Octopus (the one already running klipper), the one we need is the one running **CanBoot**
+Should give two devices, one is the Octopus (the one already running klipper), the one we need is the one running **katapult**
 ```
 Resetting all bootloader node IDs...
-Checking for canboot nodes...
+Checking for katapult nodes...
 Detected UUID: 6881ae241426, Application: Klipper
-Detected UUID: 812c57297b3a, Application: CanBoot
+Detected UUID: 812c57297b3a, Application: katapult
 Query Complete
 ```